getyoti/yoti-wordpress/yoti-connect/readme.txt

 4. Add Yoti button for faster login experience

 == Changelog ==

-= 1.1.1 =
-This is the latest version
+Here you found the changes in each version.

+    Version     Date            Changes

+    1.1.2       2017/01/08      Remove Yoti plugin config data when the plugin is uninstalled and removed from wordpress.

-In this release we removed php module mcrypt dependency from wordpress plugin and fixed a bug that was occurring when a user decides not to link their account to Yoti in the login process.
+    1.1.1       2017/20/07      Fix a bug that was occurring when a user decides not to link their account to Yoti During the login process.

+    1.1.0       2017/20/07      Remove php module mcrypt dependency from wordpress plugin

+    1.0.9       2017/19/05      Add plugin documentation.

+    1.0.0       2017/12/03/     First release.

 == Upgrade Notice ==

 This is N/A for now - but our plugin will get better and better so we will let you know!